Freelancer-Protocol/docs/hiring3.md

 ### I don't have a freelancer.
 Can you help me find one?

 We can try!
-We interact with different types of freelancers on a daily basis, so [send us an email](mailto:hello@freelancerprotocol.com) and we'll try do our best.
+We interact with different types of freelancers on a daily basis, so [send us an email](mailto:hello@freelancerprotocol.com) and we'll do our best.